top of page

 • Privacy.
 Personal information is collected, used, retained, disclosed and disposed to meet the entity's commitments and system requirements.

-• A SOC 2 Type 2 report evaluates the design and operating effectiveness of an organization’s controls over a period of time (usually 6 or 12 months).
+In contrast, a SOC 2 Type 2 audit evaluates the design, implementation, and operating effectiveness of controls over a period of time, typically covering a period of six to twelve months.

 No.